Building your app

 You launch the image using the Codefresh freestyle step.
 Here is an example for Node:

 node:11 image to the Codefresh build machine, launches it, and passes it to your source code.
 It then runs the commands

 npm install and

 npm run test.
 The result is that your source code can be packaged without actually installing Node.js on the build machine beforehand.

-You can mix and max different images on the same pipeline.
+You can mix and match different images in the same pipeline.
 Let’s say for example that you have a single repository that contains a front-end in Node.js and a back-end in Java.
 You can easily create a pipeline that deals with both:

-This pipeline will compile the Java code under the
+This pipeline compiles the Java code under the

 front-end folder.
-Note that both Docker images have access to the same workspace via the automatic Codefresh volume.
+Both Docker images have access to the same workspace via the shared Codefresh volume.

-Of course you can also create your private docker image or use any existing image from a private or public Registry.
-In that case you need to write the full name to the image used.
-For example if you use an image from GCR or another private registry you mention it like this:
+Of course, you can also create your private Docker image or use any existing image from a private or public registry.
+In that case, you need to write the full name of the image used.

 Unlike other CI solutions, you don’t need to wait for the Codefresh team to add “native support” for your favorite tool in a Codefresh pipeline.
 You can simply package it in a Docker image yourself and use it straight away.